-Hello, it’s Lucy Holmes here, I started the No More Page 3 petition last year and I’d like to fill you in a little with what’s been going on behind the NMP3 scenes and most importantly introduce you to the new, quite, quite brilliant No More Page 3 team!
+Hello, it’s Lucy Holmes here, I started the No More Page 3 petition in August 2012 and I’d like to fill you in a little with what’s been going on behind the NMP3 scenes and most importantly introduce you to the quite, quite brilliant No More Page 3 team!

 I started the petition in the late summer of last year and you might have noticed, went a bit ballistic with it!
 To the point where by Christmas I had totally burnt myself out.
 (I write more about this here)

 I didn’t really know what to do, I felt spent, so I reached out to a group of people, some I knew, most I didn’t (save for their communication on NMP3’s Twitter and Facebook) explaining my situation and wondering how they would feel about forming a team to run it together.
 Amazingly, they all came back with the most beautiful words and the magic word ‘YES!’

 And now, I am very proud to introduce you to the glorious No More Page 3 team who are newly invigorating me and the campaign with their energy and ideas.

 I grew up in a working class community in South Yorkshire; a place where everybody read The Sun.
 My dad read it.
 The boys in my class read it.
 Once I was called to the headmaster’s office and he had a copy on his desk.
 I was intimidated by the way men would leer at Page 3.
 ‘If that’s how men look at women,’ I thought ‘I never, ever want to be one.’
 I used to pray that I wouldn’t develop breasts and, when I did, I wore layers and layers of clothing to hide them.
 I just wanted to disappear so that no one would ever look at me.